rouroulike/clash/configuration.md

 # Port of SOCKS5 proxy server on the local end
 socks-port: 7891

-# Transparent proxy server port for Linux and macOS
+# Transparent proxy server port for Linux and macOS (Redirect TCP and TProxy UDP)
-redir-port: 7892
+# redir-port: 7892

+# Transparent proxy server port for Linux (TProxy TCP and TProxy UDP)
+# tproxy-port: 7893

 # HTTP(S) and SOCKS5 server on the same port
 # mixed-port: 7890